Plumsail/orgchart-docs/source/how-tos/include-and-use-fields-from-an-additional-list.rst

 Now you can use additional properties to implement additional logic into your OrgChart structure.

 In my case, I need to add the additional property with average sales to the box template.
-For that, I chose “Box template” step of the configuration wizard, switched to HTML mode and added the token that will be replaced by a value of the property from the additional list:
+For that, I chose **Box template** step of the configuration wizard, switched to HTML mode and added the token that will be replaced by a value of the property from the additional list:

 .. image:: /../_static/img/how-tos/other-examples/include-and-use-fields-from-an-additional-list/AdditionalList_BoxTemplate.png
     :alt: Additional List Box Template

-As you can see on the picture, I used this token: {{pochContext.listData.AvgSales}} (where “AvgSales” is internal name of “AvgSales” field in the additional list).
+As you can see on the picture, I used this token: :code:`{{pochContext.listData.AvgSales}}` (where :code:`AvgSales` is internal name of :code:`AvgSales` field in the additional list).

 .. note:: All properties of the item from the additional list will contained in pochContext.listData variable.